-EGRIP Manning 2022 (sorted by name)
+EGRIP Manning 2023 (sorted by name)

 Note: The dates of arrival and departure to and from Kangerlussuaq (SFJ) are dates of reference for booking tickets/flights to and from SFJ only.
 They are not fixed dates for the project.
-Dates in blue are artificaial dates for calculation and dates in red are for non-109th flights.
+Dates in red are for calculation purposes only.